ajwills72/rmip/docs/analyze_plan.md

 | 090 | Teacher presentation report writing                               |
 | 110 | Finish                                                            |

+One 'gotcha' here might be the combination of the two datsets into one in order to be able to do the factorial ANOVA.
+Basically, all you need to do is use the same sorts of commands you did in the preprocessing worksheet to add a column that contains the Experiment ID, and then combine the two data frames as before.
+Note that you may need to set the appropriate columns as factors again after doing this.

 ### Low-intensity session

 - Finish and submit analysis script.